McIntosh Loudspeaker Division Part 2

 1984

-The XRT 18 went into production at the end of this year.
-The design time was longer than usual for this system because of the vertical directivity problems we encounter with the short column.
-Our knowledge gained in the anechoic chamber and a computer program for column design solved the problem of vertical directionality.
+The XRT 18 goes into production at the end of this year.
+The design time is longer than usual for this system because of the vertical directivity problems we encounter with the short column.
+Our knowledge gained in the anechoic chamber and a computer program for column design solve the problem of vertical directionality.

 Design notes on The XRT18